D.Gray-man

 A spin-off novel series, D.Gray-man: Reverse by Kaya Kizaki, explores the history of a number of characters.
-The manga has been adapted into a 103-episode anime series by TMS Entertainment which aired from October 2006 to September 2008 in Japan and is licensed by Funimation in North America.
-A 13-episode sequel anime series, D.Gray-Man Hallow, also produced by TMS Entertainment.
-It aired in Japan from July to September 2016 as a sequel to the first D.Gray-man anime series.
+A 103-episode anime television series adaptation by TMS Entertainment aired from October 2006 to September 2008.
+A 13-episode sequel anime series, D.Gray-man Hallow, also produced by TMS Entertainment aired from July to September 2016.
 Several items of merchandise have been produced, including two video games about the series.